amitlamba/docs-und/docs/introduction/about.md

 Based on the tracking UserNDot provides extensive analytics of the users.
-Behaviour of users could be analysed based on Location, Gender, Activity done by the user on the application, Kind of devices used, Age etc. You could further divide the reports of a segment into further and dive a level deeper and further analyse an analysis.
+Behaviour of users could be analysed based on Location, Gender, Activity done by the user on the application, Kind of devices used, Age etc. We provide extensively detailed reports based on segments, campaigns, conversions, funnel, etc.